top of page

 Hired

-Hired prepares people for employment, through one-on-one employment coaching, career training, and connection to business resources and financial assistance.
+Hired prepares people for employment through one-on-one employment coaching, career training, and connection to business resources and financial assistance.

 Lake Street Council